MarkBorcherding/coding-kata-ocr/readme.md

 ## Parse the Account Numbers

-Run the `bin/ocr-it` command to execute the program.
+Run the `bin/ocr-it` command with a filename to executre the program.

 Example: